This page describes many of the forecast challenges faced by meteorologists at the Charleston,

 with the sea surface temperature of 80-85 degrees Fahrenheit.

-Surface winds mainly 10 knots or less, although waterspouts can still occur with winds as
+Surface winds mainly 10 knots or less, although waterspouts can still occur with winds as high as

 Continuity from previous days.

-Your best course of action if you sight a waterspout is to determine the direction it is
+Your best course of action if you sight a waterspout is to determine the direction it is moving,

-moving, then move in a direction away from the waterspout.
-If a waterspout does not appear to be
+then move in a direction away from the waterspout.
+If a waterspout does not appear to be moving,

-including its location, direction, and speed if known.
+location, direction, and speed if known.

 The NWS uses the WSR-88D, the most powerful and advanced weather surveillance doppler radar in the world.